Endocrinology Fellowship

 Beth Israel Deaconess Medical Center was created in 1996 through a merger of the former Beth Israel Hospital and the former New England Deaconess Hospital.
 BIDMC maintains a long-standing reputation for compassionate patient care coupled with the most advanced patient therapies.

 Today, the 651-bed medical center is a tertiary/quaternary teaching hospital of Harvard Medical School, serving more than half a million patients each year.
-BIDMC's biomedical research program consistently ranks among the top three in National Institutes of Health funding nationwide.
 In 2012, BIDMC and Joslin Diabetes Center (JDC) initiated a new clinical relationship.
-That relationship expanded in 2018, when BIDMC joined the Beth Israel Lahey Health system.
+That relationship expanded when both BIDMC and Joslin Diabetes Center joined the Beth Israel Lahey Health system, and deepened further in 2026, when Joslin doctors moved into the BIDMC hospital building.

 About the Program